 Since 1975 the scholarship program has selected more than 335 highly motivated college juniors from 94 different schools to receive financial support during graduate study at any accredited university.
 Each scholar receives $2,000 immediately prior to entering graduate school and an additional $30,000 while attending.

 Earlham is among 100 U.S. colleges and universities (and among only three within the Great Lakes Colleges Association) eligible to nominate a student for the Beinecke Scholarship.

 This fellowship requires institutional selection and nomination.
-A copy of all materials must be submitted electronically to Earlham's Graduate Fellowship Committee.
-The GFC will nominate one candidate for this fellowship.
+A copy of all materials must be submitted electronically to the Center for Career and Community Engagement.

 Who May Apply

 College juniors pursuing a bachelor's degree who plan to enter a master's or doctoral program in the arts, humanities or social sciences.
 Candidates must have a documented history of receiving need-based financial aid during undergraduate study.